nissan-ajith-padmakumar/style-guide/javascript/coding-convensions/variable-naming-convensions.md

 Use one `const` or `let` declaration per variable or assignment.

-{% hint style="warning" %}
-Why?
+> Why?
 It’s easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
 You can also step through each declaration with the debugger, instead of jumping through all of them at once
-{% endhint %}

 ```javascript
 // bad